PRS Guitars: Singlecut

 In 2000, PRS debuted their Singlecut model, which notably bore a strong resemblance to Gibson's Les Paul.
 Although other brands producing Les Paul-inspired guitars was not uncommon, PRS's strong market position made the Singlecut a more direct "threat" to Gibson.
 As a result, Gibson filed a trademark infringement lawsuit, while PRS countered that it had not violated any valid Gibson trademarks.
 The case was of significant interest to the guitar-making industry, as it potentially had serious ramifications for any brand making single-cutaway, solidbody guitar models.
-An injunction was ordered in 2004 that required PRS to stop manufacturing the Singlecut, with Federal District Court Judge William J. Haynes ruling that the Singlecut was an imitation of the Les Paul.
+An injunction was ordered in 2004 that required PRS to stop manufacturing the Singlecut, with a Federal District Court judge ruling that the Singlecut was an imitation of the Les Paul.
 However, in 2005, the United States Court of Appeals for the Sixth Circuit reversed this lower court decision and ordered the dismissal of Gibson's suit.
 PRS resumed production.
 While no changes to the design of the Singlecut occurred as a result of the lawsuit, some Singlecut owners and sellers have adopted the term "pre-lawsuit" to differentiate their Singlecut guitar from others.